Evaluating and advancing economic development initiatives

-This course will do a deep dive into the dynamics of an entrepreneurial ecosystem by researching entrepreneurs and the stakeholders within two different cities – Amsterdam and Berlin.
+This course will do a deep dive into the dynamics of an entrepreneurial ecosystem by researching entrepreneurs and stakeholders within two different cities — Amsterdam and Berlin.
 At first glance, these regions appear to be very similar.
 They both are located in the Northern European plain about 400 miles apart.
 Both cities are in countries with a parliamentary democracy and are part of the European Union.
 English is the language they both use for business and technology.
 Even though the countries fought on opposite sides of WWII, both were profoundly affected by the war.
 With respect to entrepreneurship, each city is now being recognized as an emerging innovation hub in Europe.
 However, although the cities have much in common, through the research for this course, students will likely uncover distinct differences that have and will impact the growth of entrepreneurship in each region.

 Students will form teams to research specific stakeholders or entrepreneurs within a particular industry sector.
-Research will include secondary sources, but will primarily focus on interviews with entrepreneurs and stakeholders before and during the in-country trip.
+The research will include secondary sources, but will primarily focus on interviews with entrepreneurs and stakeholders before and during the in-country trip.
 During the in-country trip, students will participate in a ‘synthesis session’ during the final hours in each city where students will share their key findings about that region’s ecosystem.

-Weekend classes will provide relevant background information that will facilitate and enhance the student research.
-The first weekend will focus on entrepreneurship with lectures on the evolution of specific entrepreneurial ecosystems; the basics of venture capital from a local VC; differences between accelerators and incubators; and growth issues of entrepreneurs.
-The second weekend will focus on key political, economic and historical information of Berlin and Amsterdam that will provide an important backdrop to student research.
+Weekend classes will provide relevant background information that will facilitate and enhance student research.
+The first weekend will focus on entrepreneurship with lectures on the evolution of specific entrepreneurial ecosystems; the basics of venture capital from a local VC; differences between accelerators and incubators; and the growth issues of entrepreneurs.
+The second weekend will focus on key political, economic and historical information about Berlin and Amsterdam that will provide an important backdrop to student research.
 In addition, each student will participate in a Cultural Orientation Index survey that will provide insights into building relationships with people in Germany and the Netherlands (and on your team).

 By the end of the course, it is anticipated that students will:

-2) Appreciate the growth hurdles of entrepreneurs
+- Appreciate the growth hurdles of entrepreneurs.

 Elodie Joubert is a Program Director in Executive Education Program.
 She works with corporate clients to design and deliver programs for senior leaders and partners with Kellogg faculty to design, produce, and deliver custom and online programs for global executives.